-In order to minimize the risk of choosing incorrect and incompatible features, various constraints are specified within the POSAML metamodel using both OCL, which checks constraints at modeling time, and interpreters, which check constraint violations when the generative tools are used.
 Constraint checking within the POSAML metamodel includes cardinality and relationship constraints.
 For example, a reactor can be connected to one and only one synchronous event demultiplexer.
-These constraints ensure that the modeler does not build an incorrect model thereby ensuring that systems conform to the semantics of the pattern languages.
+These constraints ensure that the modeler does not build an incorrect model thereby ensuring systems that are correct by construction.

-Step 2(b): Modeling the Acceptor-Connector Pattern
+Step 3: Modeling the Acceptor-Connector Pattern

 A system engineer can model the Acceptor-Connector pattern in POSAML for the sample application as shown in Figure 6.
 Various constraints minimize the risk of choosing a wrong combination of elements in the pattern.
 Only the correct combinations of connections and features are allowed to be added for a particular pattern.
 For example, only the "End Point" feature can be added to the Acceptor-Connector pattern.
-The middleware provisioner models the following participants of the Acceptor-Connector pattern:
+The middleware provisioner models the following participants of the acceptor-connector pattern: